Elizabeth Johansen, B.S.

 Design that Matters Firefly Newborn Phototherapy - 7 product design awards including IDEA IDSA, Edison, Spark!, & Good Green Design

 Design that Matters - National Design Award, Smithsonianki

-Prior to consulting, Elizabeth was a director at Diagnostics For All and Design that Matters, and a project lead at IDEO.
-Her favorite product launches include the Eli Lilly Kiwkpen insulin injector for diabetes produced in quantities of 50 million per year, and Firefly phototherapy, now treating newborns with jaundice in 18 developing countries.
-Elizabeth is also on the Board of Advisors for Care 2 Clinics, a social enterprise model for community-based healthcare delivery in Haiti.
+Prior to Spark Health Design, Elizabeth was a director at Diagnostics For All and Design that Matters, and a project lead at IDEO.
+Two of the favorite products to which she contributed are the Eli Lilly Kiwkpen insulin injector for people with diabetes, and Design that Matters' Firefly phototherapy, now treating newborns with jaundice in over 20 developing countries.
+Elizabeth is on the Board of Advisors for Care 2 Communities, a social enterprise model for community-based healthcare delivery in Haiti.

 Select PublicationsUsing Human-Centered Design to Ensure Usability and Define the Target Market for Two Rapid Diagnostic Tests in Global Health

 Poster Session, Rethinking Global Health at MIT, 2016